vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

 ### Multi-Head Attention
-Instead of basic self-attention above, BERT implements special more complicated layer:
+Instead of basic self-attention above, Transformer implements special more complicated layer:
 1. for each key, value, and query multiplies by additional projection weight matrix
 2. then splits each resulting embedding into 8 equal sized vectors,
 3. applies separate 1/8th dimensional self-attention mechanism to each of them,